 To make a bola you will need a length of strong string or cord of some sort.
 You will need two pieces of string.
 One will be half the length of the other.
 The shortest string will be two feet long and the longer string will be 4 feet long.
-Find the center point of the longer cord and you make a very loosely tie a simple knot at that point.
-Then run the shorter string threw that knot and knot it to the longer string.
+Find the center point of the longer cord and you make a very loosely tied simple knot at that point.
+Then run the shorter string through that knot and knot it to the longer string.

 This will give you basically three strings of equal length knotted on the ends.
 The three loose ends you tie some sort of weight to each one.
 Not to heavy, about 1/2 pound per weight.